square/android-times-square/README.md

 calendar.init(new Date(), new Date(), nextYear.getTime());
 ```

 To retrieve the currently selected date, call `getSelectedDate()` on the view.
-You can also fetch
-the selected date in milliseconds since the Epoch by calling `getSelectedDateMillis()`.